 The structure and activities of the Compensation Committee meet the requirements of SEC Rule 10C-1, as mandated by Section 952 of the Dodd-Frank Act.
-In regard to Item 407 of Regulation S-K, in 2013 and to-date in 2014, the company has not retained or obtained the advice of a compensation advisor.
+In regard to Item 407 of Regulation S-K, in 2013 and todate in 2014, the company has not retained or obtained the advice of a compensation advisor.
 Utilizing the compensation objectives and vehicles outlined previously, the Compensation and Benefits Committee, comprised of all three outside directors, establishes the annual base salary for the CEO.
 All other employees' salaries are set by the CEO, and reviewed by the Committee for consistency with the Company's compensation objectives.
 The Committee periodically uses surveys of similar companies selected from among the companies with which UTMD's stock is compared in the Stock Performance Chart, based on variations in industry type, geographic location, size, and profitability as the Committee deems appropriate.
 Base salary is fixed at a level somewhat below the competitive amounts paid to executive officers with comparable qualifications, experience and responsibilities at other similarly sized companies engaged in the same or similar businesses.
 The annual bonus and long-term incentive compensation in the form of stock options were more highly leveraged and tied closely to the Company's success in achieving significant financial and non-financial goals.

-The annual bonuses for the named executive officers are awarded using the same basis as all employees included in the annual profit-sharing MB Plan.
+The annual bonuses for the named executive officers are awarded using the same basis as all employees included in the annual profit-sharing MB Plan, except a bonus inflating factor related to stock option awards is not included for the CEO.
 The goals for executive officers include financial and non-financial goals.
 Financial goals include net sales, gross profit margin, operating margin, after-tax profits, return on equity and earnings per share.
 Non-financial goals include continuing the development of a talented and motivated team of employees, conceiving and implementing programs to maintain competitive advantages and to achieve consistent earnings per share growth, reacting to competitive challenges, developing business initiatives to further support critical mass in a consolidating marketplace, promoting the Company's participation in socially responsible programs, protecting intellectual property, maintaining compliance with regulatory requirements, achieving a high regard for the integrity of the Company and its management, and minimizing issues that represent significant business risk factors such as overly burdensome administrative programs and product liability exposure.
-In 2013, UTMD met or exceeded its growth and profitability objectives in a difficult economic period of time for all participants in the medical device industry.
-Based on the Company's overall performance, annual management bonuses were about 3% lower on the average than in 2012 for the same level of responsibility and contribution for exempt employees regularly participating in the MB plan.
+In 2014, UTMD exceeded its growth and profitability objectives in a difficult economic period of time for all participants in the medical device industry.
+Based on the Company's growth in pretax/prebonus profits, annual management bonuses were 10% higher, offset by a 5% lower bonus inflating factor as a result of the greater number of options awarded in 2014 compared to 2013, for the same level of responsibility and contribution of employees regularly participating in the MB plan.

 The Committee intends that stock options serve as an important component of executive officers' total compensation in order to retain critical efforts on behalf of the Company and to focus efforts on enhancing shareholder value.
 The Committee believes that past option awards have successfully provided this incentive.
 An option for 50,000 shares was awarded the CEO in January 2004, at an exercise price of \$25.59 per share.
-Except for the 2004 award, no CEO options have been awarded during the last fifteen years.
+Except for the 2004 award, no CEO options have been awarded during the last sixteen years.

-The following chart compares annual changes in total executive compensation with changes in earnings per share, shareholder return (year-end share price plus cash dividends paid during the year) and UTMD year-end market capitalization, starting at December 31, 2005:
+The following chart compares annual changes in total executive compensation with changes in earnings per share, shareholder return (year-end share price plus cash dividends paid during the year) and UTMD year-end market capitalization, starting at December 31, 2006: